aredey/AkosNetworkConnectivity/README.md

 This app is not supported but you are welcome to use it at your own risk.

-### Development History:
+### Development History and general brain dump:
+This is just some ramdo, motes, thoughts and vague plans.
-1. diagram
+1. Diagram

 1.1.
-Manually created diagram
+Manually created diagram with

 https://www.diagrams.net/ Note on the home page:
 >diagrams.net is open source, online, desktop and container deployable diagramming software